Aias/words/Commonplace/Web Design is 95% Typography.md

   - code #code
   - development #development
   - typography #typography
-  - web design #web design
+  - webdesign #webdesign
 ---
 95% of the information on the web is written language.
 It is only logical to say that a web designer should get good training in the main discipline of shaping written information, in other words: Typography.

 /

 Related: [https://css-tricks.com/typography-for-developers/][1]
 [1]: https://css-tricks.com/typography-for-developers/